Summer School 2026

 Visa Information

 As Luxembourg is part of the Schengen Area, there is no visa requirement for passport holders from EU/EEA countries.
 For participants from other countries, a short-stay Schengen visa may be required.
 We recommend checking the official Guichet.lu portal for specific requirements and if a visa is required, please let us know and start the application process early if needed.
-The University shall provide you with an invitation letter for the application.
+The University of Luxembourg shall provide you with an invitation letter for the application.

 Conditions and Fees